sabitertan/BlazorBarcodeScanner/README.md

 ### Receiving callbacks
 #### OnBarcodeReceived
 The library raises a custom event, whenever the barcode scanner sucessfully decoded a value from video stream.
-You can attach to that event using the component's Blazor `EventCallback` named `OnCodeReceived`.
+You can attach to that event using the component's Blazor `EventCallback` named `OnBarcodeReceived`.

 See the corresponding fragments in the code blocks below: